Crochet Terms & Abbreviations for Beginners

-Crochet abbreviations are a way to shorten a certain crochet stitch name inside patterns.
-Many designers, publishers, and companies will use abbreviations when referring to crochet stitches.
+So what are abbreviations anyway?
+Crochet abbreviations and terms are a way to shorten a certain crochet stitch name or technique inside patterns.
+You will find that designers, publishers, and companies will use abbreviations when referring to crochet stitches and techniques.

 Abbreviations for Crochet Actions